SPD Selector

 Typical air terminal system configuration:

-• Tower-mounted air terminals at the highest point with multi-layer grounding electrode systems
+• Tower-mounted strike termination devices at the highest point with multi-layer grounding electrode systems

 • High lightning protection level classification (typically Class I or Class II per IEC 62305)